 Group of experts related to a.pass that brainstorm together about a.pass artistic education content (ex: curators, theoreticians, members of other schools, researchers, alumni, professionals in the art field...)
 Group that wants to be expansive, while reflecting the institution from the inside.
 They meet twice a year for two days

-another kind of relation that doesn't have to get to the core
+another kind of relation that doesn't have to get to the core.
+Or: the attempt to go to the core, but often failing to.

 Transparency (and Institutional critique)